hill19850213/vitis_ai_custom_platform/README.md

 2. Connect SSH:<br />
    a) Run ```ifconfig``` to get the IP address, here we take ```192.168.17.2``` as example.<br />
    b) Using SSH terminal to connect ZCU104 with SSH: ```ssh -x root@192.168.17.2```, or use MobaXterm in Windows.<br />
-3. If system doesn't mount SD card , you should mount to mnt folder by running command: ```mount /dev/mmcblk0p1 /card```.<br />
-4. Go to the /card folder and create a new folder named "package":
+3. Go to the /home/root folder and create a new folder named "Vitis-AI/vitis_ai_library":
 ```
-cd /card
+cd /home/root
-mkdir package
+mkdir -p Vitis-AI/vitis_ai_library
 ```
-5. Since this is a custom design the Vitis AI library, DNNDK and test images are not installed.
+4. Since this is a custom design the Vitis AI library, DNNDK and test images are not installed.
 We need to install them on board.<br />
 I would suggest you to refer to section "Setting Up the Target" of [Vitis AI library readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1/Vitis-AI-Library/README.md) to install the Vitis AI library and refer to section "Setup Evaluation Board and run Vitis AI DNNDK samples" of [DNNDK example readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1/mpsoc/README.md) to install DNNDK and test images.
 If you feel difficult to do that please follow the steps below:<br />
    a) Download the Vitis AI Runtime 1.2.1 package [Vitis AI Runtime 1.2.1](https://www.xilinx.com/bin/public/openDownload?filename=vitis-ai-runtime-1.2.1.tar.gz)<br />
    b) Copy the vitis-ai-runtime-1.2.1.tar.gz from host to board with the following command running on host:<br />